jeremy-khoo/scrabble-roto/content/_index.md

 # Welcome to Scrabble Roto

 Create your Scrabble Roto team for the 2025 TO Autocar Bangkok International here!

-## History
-The TO Autocar Bangkok International is the spiritual successor to the Brand's Crossword Game King's Cup.
-Until and including the 2017 edition, the King's Cup included a unique rotisserie tournament called the Team Unity Prize (unique because it was open only to players participating in the event, and you had to pick yourself).
-This was one of my favorite things about my favorite tournament ever, so I'm bring it back.
 (This roto is not organized or endorsed by the Bangkok Crossword Club.)

 ## How it works
 - Register/login above
 - Browse existing teams and create your own
-- You can only create one team. **If you are playing in this event, you have to pick yourself for the rating band you belong to.**
 - Deadline for creating a team - **Saturday, October 11, 2025, at 1.30PM Bangkok Time (UCT+7)**.
 - Pay 500THB/SGD20/USD15 to Jeremy Khoo after creating a team.
 (You can pay after the deadline, just pay by Saturday.)
     - Acceptable payment methods: Cash in Bangkok (preferred), PayNow (if you have my number), Wise (@jeremyk310), and Venmo (@Jeremy-Khoo).
+    - You can create multiple teams, but you need to pay the entry fee for each team you create.

 ## Rules
 - Teams will be ranked by total wins and then total spread will be used as the tiebreaker.